juanrodriguezmonti/wordsearch-generator/README.md

 # wordsearch-generator
 Python Wordsearch, aka sopa de letras in Spanish, generator written in Python.
-Based on the core work of SuperBiasedMan[0].

-This work was written for fun in a few minutes, because I wanted to create a wordsearch generator for my Grandma.

-I added the feature that lets the user print the soups in A4 paper format.
-The code is ready for you to easily adapt it to iterate and print multiple-pages.
+This is a little hack to the work of of SuperBiasedMan[0], that lets you output the wordsearch to A4 sized text pages ready to print and play.

+This little hack lets you specify a set of words, that are the words are you gonna search, then the program randomly select them to create the wordsearch.

+Feel free to use and improve it.
+Feedback is welcome!

 [0] http://codereview.stackexchange.com/questions/98247/wordsearch-generator.

-I added the following features :

-- Print the words that you should search
-- Creation of text files, ready to print in A4 paper, to print the soups
-- Some minor fixes and features